VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputRegisterAccountType.md

 # InputRegisterAccountType ==~object~==

-The `InputRegisterAccountType` represents the input object for registering an account.
+This type represents the input object for registering an account.

 ## Fields